rocky/python-uncompyle6/README.rst

 with handling control flow.
 In some cases we can detect an erroneous decompilation and report that.

-About 90% of the decompilation verifies from Python 2.3.7 to Python 3.4.2 on the standard library packages I have on my system.
+About 90% of the decompilation of Python standard library packages in Python 2.7.12 verifies correctly.
+Over 99% of Python 2.7 and 3.3-3.5 "weakly" verify.
+Python 2.6 drops down to 96% weakly verifying.
+Other versions drop off in quality too.

-*Verification* is the process of decompiling bytecode, compiling with a Python for that byecode version, and then comparing the bytecode produced by the decompiled/compiled program.
+*Verification* is the process of decompiling bytecode, compiling with a Python for that bytecode version, and then comparing the bytecode produced by the decompiled/compiled program.
 Some allowance is made for inessential differences.
 But other semantically equivalent differences are not caught.
 For example ``if x: foo()`` is